 Wawata – seeing ourselves in space

 The resources also showcase a number of people working in the space sector.
-The videos reflect the expanding diversity of careers directly associated with Aotearoa’s growing aerospace missions and industries.
+The videos reflect the expanding diversity of careers directly associated with the growing aerospace missions and industries in Aotearoa.
 The experts share their knowledge, personal stories and the dispositions that lead to success within the sector.
 In addition to providing targeted science knowledge, the experts hope to inspire ākonga to see themselves in space and to explore potential career opportunities.

 The videos include written transcripts, discussion questions to engage and deepen student interaction with the video and jargon alerts to explain content vocabulary.
 Access this information by clicking on the blue i(nformation) icon or using the 'select here' option that appear below each video.